rokath/trice/docs/TriceCacheSpec.md

 ## Remarks

 - The `.trice/cache` folder should the Trice tool create automatically in the users home folder `$HOME`.
 For now the existence of this folder is user controlled.
+The folder must exist.
 - The `.trice` folder should (not?) go under revision control.
 - A CLI switch should enable(default)/disable the Trice cache.
 - What happens, if other pre-compile ode post-compile steps are modifying files as well?